Constellation-Labs/documentation-hub/sdk/guides/setup-a-metagraph/05-configuring-base-instance.md

 sudo apt-get install sbt -y
 ```

-- Next, clone the Tessellation repository and checkout the testnet node version.
-You can find the testnet node version using the **`/node/info`** endpoint.
+- Next, clone the Tessellation repository and checkout the integrationnet node version.
+You can find the integrationnet node version using the **`/node/info`** endpoint.

 ![configuring instance 04](/img/sdk/configuring-base-image-04.png)